milojezek/github-for-non-coders/README.md

 ## 📅 [Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects)
 - Can be used for work/team/personal projects
-- Particulary useful in collaboration with developers using GitHub
+- Particularly useful in collaboration with developers using GitHub
 - Tightly connected with issues (tasks can be converted to issues)
 - One project can contain tasks/issues in different repos
-- Visualisation --> three layotus: board, table, roadmap
+- Visualization --> three layouts: board, table, roadmap
 - Show how to create project, and/or our project for this repo